SayantanKumar/clinical_concepts_EHR/README.md

 ## Domain-knowledge concepts and clinical outcome

+### Clinical outcome

-**Clinical outcome**: Our aim is to predict the risk(probability) of a patient’s death at each timestep within his/her stay in the ICU.
+Our aim is to predict the risk(probability) of a patient’s death at each timestep within his/her stay in the ICU.
 At each timepoint within the patient’s ICU trajectory, the model predicts if the patient will die within the next 24 hours period (**Figure 2 left**).
 For example, if a patient stays within the ICU from t=0 to t=56 hours(death time) then the clinical outcome labels (ground truth) from t=0 to t=32 will be 0 (survival) and 1 (death) from t=32 onwards (**Figure 3**).

+### Domain-knowledge concepts

-**Domain-knowledge concepts**: Our proposed framework uses [Sequential Organ Failure Assessment (SOFA)](https://en.wikipedia.org/wiki/SOFA_score) organ-failure risk scores as high-level clinical concepts to explain patient mortality in the ICU.
-The six concepts in our model correspond to the organ-failure risk scores for each of the six organ systems:
+Our proposed framework uses [Sequential Organ Failure Assessment (SOFA)](https://en.wikipedia.org/wiki/SOFA_score) organ-failure risk scores as high-level clinical concepts to explain patient mortality in the ICU.
+The six concepts in our model correspond to the **organ-failure risk scores** for each of the six organ systems:
 - respiratory
 - cardiovascular
 - neurological